Moreault/DML.NET/README.md

 You can always assume that a null or empty value for properties such as Color or Styles mean that this part of text should use default values.

+### Sample project
+You can use the sample project provided in the solution to test out your use cases with DML to see if they apply correctly.

 ## Supported tags

 Currently, DML only supports the following tags :